24900109/Led-control-using-Arduino/README.md

                                           width="600"
                                           height="500" />
 ## RESULT
-Successfully designed and implemented a system for LED control using an Arduino microcontroller and a push button.
+The project designed and implemented a system for LED control using an Arduino microcontroller and a push button successfully.